 Besides the advantages you will enjoy when you choose them, these are the drawbacks you need to prepare for:

-• Prone to scratches – The wood surface can easily be scratched so it’s best to avoid situations that might cause them like cross-grain sanding when updating the cabinets.
+• Prone to scratches – The wood surface can easily be scratched, so it’s best to avoid situations that might cause them, like cross-grain sanding when updating.

 Yes, you can paint over your hickory kitchen cabinets.
-If you have a dark-stained cabinetry, you can lighten it by painting it white.
-Of course, you need to follow the right process to successfully paint over the cabinets without them looking like a messed-up job.
+If you have dark-stained cabinetry, you can lighten it by painting it white.
+Of course, you need to follow the right process to successfully paint over the cabinetry without them looking like a messed-up job.

-Preparing the surface of the cabinets is vital to painting over the cabinets.
-Sand over the surface of the cabinets but make sure not to sand against the grain since scratches may be on.
+Preparing the surface of the cabinets is vital to painting them over.
+Sand over the surface, but make sure not to sand against the grain since scratches may be present.

 After that, follow these simple steps:

-1. Apply to brush putty and fill the grains of the wood and then apply the surface with standard oil-based primers.
+1. Apply putty to fill the grains of the wood, and then apply the surface with standard oil-based primers.

 2. Flatten the putty by sanding the surface with a rough grit and remove any dust by wiping the surface.